suzuki-0000/SKPhotoBrowser/README.md

 browser.displayToolbar = false                // all tool bar will be hidden browser.displayCounterLabel = false           // counter label will be hidden
 browser.displayBackAndForwardButton = false   // back / forward button will be hidden
 browser.displayAction = false                 // action button will be hidden
+browser.displayDeleteButton = true            // delete button will be shown
 ```

+#### Delete
+You can delete your photo for your own hanlding

 #### Photo Captions
 Photo captions can be displayed simply bottom of PhotoBrowser. by setting the `caption` property on specific photos: